 In nearby Dutton, Bluebell Cottage Gardens extend to 1.5 acres, wrapped around the cottage and extending up to the Trent & Mersey canal towpath.
 There are seven distinct areas, each interconnected with gravel or grass paths.
 The gardens are open to the public from the end of March to the end of September, Wednesday to Sunday.

-Acton Bridge Station has won an award in the Cheshire Best Kept Station Competition.
+Acton Bridge Station have won awards in the Cheshire Best Kept Station Competition.